By TMoM Team Member Suzy Fielders

-Features: One of the newer parks in Burlington, it features soccer and baseball fields, as well as a playground, tennis courts and picnic shelters for rent.
+Features: One of the newer parks in Burlington, it features soccer and baseball fields, as well as a handicap-accessible playground, tennis & pickleball courts and large picnic shelter for rent.

 Bathroom on Site?
 Yes, one near playground

 Features: The minor league baseball team, the Burlington Royals, has their stadium here.
 It’s fully fenced-off, but kiddos may think it’s fun to walk around the area and look in at the field.
-The park spans 10 acres., including 2 playgrounds, softball/baseball fields, a BMX track, and walking trails through the park; there is also a community center on site that holds a large gym and a multi-purpose room (available for rent).
+The park spans 10 acres, includes 2 playgrounds, softball/baseball fields, a BMX track, tennis/pickleball courts, and walking trails through the park.
+There is also a community center on site that holds a large gym and a multi-purpose room (available for rent).

-Walking Trails: Gravel surfacing, but decently-maintained; winds throughout much of the park.
+Walking Trails: Gravel surfacing, but decently-maintained.
+There are winds throughout much of the park.

 Playground: Yes, one larger and one smaller playground; swings available.
 Larger playground has one portion fenced in (and covered by a sun shade!) that is reserved for the preschool run out of the community center, but is only used for an hour or two each weekday; it is otherwise available for public use.

 Bathroom on site?
-Public bathrooms available inside the community center during open hours; One other public restroom on site, but quite a walk from where the playgrounds are located.
+Public bathrooms available inside the community center during open hours.
+One other public restroom on site, however, it’s quite a walk from where the playgrounds are located.